 Both hospitals are members of BJC HealthCare, which was formed by the union of Barnes, Jewish, and Christian Hospitals to meet evolving healthcare needs, strengthen healthcare delivery and contain costs.
 BJC has formal relationships with more than a dozen outlying hospitals, five extended-care facilities, an occupational and preventive medicine affiliate, and the School of Medicine.
 It is one of the largest full-service, fully integrated, academically-linked health systems in the country.

-The division has clinical and research activities at St Louis Children’s Hospital and the nearby John Cochran Veterans Administration Hospital and Shriners Hospital for Children.
+The division has clinical and research activities at St Louis Children’s Hospital and the nearby John Cochran Veterans Administration Hospital.
 The combination of hospitals provides a wide spectrum of pathology and clinical experiences for outstanding clinical training at one of the country’s premier centers for medical research.